Graph towers, laminations and their invariant measures: -adic symbolic dynamics

-For any substitution $\sigma: \cal A^* \to \cal A^*$ let $m_{i, j}$ be the number of occurrences of the letter $a_i$ in the word $\sigma(a_j)$.
-The non-negative matrix is called the {\em incidence matrix} for the substitution $\sigma$.
+is called the {\em incidence matrix} for the substitution $\sigma$.
 The substitution $\sigma$ is called {\em primitive} if $M_\sigma$ is primitive, i.e. there exists an integer $k$ such that every coefficient of $M_\sigma^k$ is positive.

-\begin{rem} The reader has probably observed already that the classical setting for subshifts and substitutions reviewed above is extremely close to what has been presented in the previous subsection for any graph $\Gamma$, in the special case where $\Gamma$ is a rose $\Gamma_\cal A$ with edge set $\Edges^+(\Gamma_A)$ identified with $\cal A$ through a bijection $\theta: e_i \mapsto a_i$.
+See Appendix \ref{non-negative-matrices} for more terminology and basic facts about non-negative matrices.